 - B.Arch., Middle East Technical University, Turkey

-Didem Ekici teaches undergraduate and graduate level courses on the history and theory of architecture.
-The recent modules she has taught include Contemporary Theories in Architecture and… read more
+Didem Ekici has taught undergraduate and graduate level design studio and courses on the history and theory of architecture.
+The recent modules she has taught include Contemporary Theories in… read more

 Currently, Didem is working on a project titled Body, Cloth and Clothing in Architecture, 1800-1930.
 It examines the assumption that a seamless transition existed from the body to clothes to domestic… read more

-Didem Ekici's research focuses on a set of interrelated themes: body and architecture, the domestic interior, and architecture under capitalism and mass culture with an emphasis on German architecture culture.
+Didem Ekici's research focuses on a set of interrelated themes: body and architecture, the domestic interior, and architecture under capitalism and mass culture.
 She is the co-editor of Healing Spaces, Modern Architecture, and the Body (Routledge, 2017) as well as the author of numerous articles on modern architecture, the healthy body culture, hygiene, asceticism, orientalism, and urban memory.
 Her scholarly work has appeared in such journals as Journal of the Society of Architectural Historians, Journal of Architecture, Journal of Architectural Education, and International Studies in Philosophy.

 FELLOWSHIPS AND AWARDS